 - Series of standards that define fundamentals for quality management systems. - They represent an international consensus on good quality management practices. - These standards can be applied within all industrial sectors.
-In particular, the ISO/IEC 90003:2004 standard is suitable for software. - Set of standards corresponding to the ISO 9000 series: - EN ISO 9000:2005 Fundamentals and concepts of quality management systems - EN ISO 9001:2008 Requirements for a quality management system - EN ISO 9004:2000 Quality management systems: Guidelines for performance improvement - EN ISO 19011:2002 Guidelines for audits of quality management and/or environmental management systems - ISO/IEC 90003:2004 Instructions for the application of the ISO 9001:2000 in computer software.
+In particular, the ISO/IEC 90003:2004 standard is suitable for software. - Set of standards corresponding to the ISO 9000 series: - EN ISO 9000:2005 Quality management systems Fundamentals and vocabulary - EN ISO 9001:2008 Quality management systems Requirements - EN ISO 9004:2009 Managing for the sustained success of an organization A quality management approach - EN ISO 19011:2011 Guidelines for auditing management systems - ISO/IEC 90003:2004 Software engineering.
+Guidelines for the application of ISO 9001:2000 to computer software